Modern Chinese w/ vibrant vibe & standout Sichuan dishes. Must-try Peking duck & spicy specialties!

-"Highly recommended dishes include the Peking Duck, General Tso's chicken, duck scallion pancakes, eggplant in garlic sauce, Dan Dan noodles, wild pepper beef, and Beef and Tripe in Chili Oil."
+"Highly recommended dishes include the Peking Duck, Dan Dan noodles, General Tso's chicken, duck scallion pancakes, eggplant in garlic sauce, wild pepper beef, and the Beef and Tripe in Chili Oil."

 Important Note